-In December 2017, the Tax Cuts and Jobs Act of 2017 (Tax Act) was signed into law which significantly amends the Internal Revenue Code of 1986, among other things reduces the corporate tax rate from a top marginal rate of 35% to a flat rate of 21%, imposes a one-time tax on offshore earnings at reduced rates regardless of whether they are repatriated, limits the tax deduction for interest expense to 30% of adjusted tax earnings, eliminates net operating loss carrybacks, and allows for federal net operating losses ("NOL") to be carried over indefinitely for NOL generated after December 31, 2017.
+In December 2017, the Tax Cuts and Jobs Act of 2017 (Tax Act) was signed into law which significantly amends the Internal Revenue Code of 1986, among other things reduces the corporate tax rate from a top marginal rate of 35% to a flat rate of 21%, imposes a one-time tax on offshore earnings at reduced rates regardless of whether they are repatriated.
+The Tax Act did not impact the Company's financial statements due to the Company's historical U.S. losses.